hanwenzhang123/fullstack-note/README.md

 ```

 #### React.PureComponent vs memo
-- same functionality, both are for performance improvement
+- Same functionality, both are for performance improvement, React.memo is a higher-order component - wrapper
-- with PureComponent or memo, it already contains the logics of shouldComponentUpdate  - compare the props
+- With PureComponent or memo, it already contains the logics of shouldComponentUpdate  - compare the props
-- to compare current props and previous props to make sure it cuts off unnecessary renders
+- To compare current props and previous props to make sure it cuts off unnecessary renders

+#### Shallow Compare - React.memo()
+- React.memo() does a shallow comparison of props and objects of props.
+- In JavaScript, comparing objects shallowly will always return false even if they have the same values
+- If you want more control and be in charge of that comparison,
+- React.memo accepts a second argument, a comparison function.

 [[↑] Back to top](#table-of-contents)